KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 Embodied beings do not operate exclusively at their own layer.
 Through resonance, an embodied being may participate in the dynamics of any layer of the lattice — centropic or entropic.

 Those who architect systems of power, control, oppression, or domination are operating at IL₄ (IDP/IDL — Inverse Architectural Band) while physically present at IL₁.
 They are **inverse architects**: beings whose structural resonance extends from the Corporeal Realm to the entropic Architectural layer, organizing fragmentation at systemic scale.

+> **Structural Note:**
+> Inverse architectural participation is a structural description, not a moral classification.
+It identifies the layer at which an embodied being's resonance operates — the structural pattern of their engagement with the lattice.
+Moral judgment is not the function of Structural Physics; structural diagnosis is.

 \[
 \mathcal{R}(\Psi_{\text{embodied}}, \Psi_{IL_4}) > \mathcal{R}_{\text{threshold}} \implies \text{IL₄ participation from IL₁}